+Introduction.
 Dear friends, we all know pretty much about Building Information Modeling (BIM) by now.
-BIM over the last decade and half has totally transformed the construction industry.
-The way construction industry worked during 1990’s and the way it works now is totally a contrast when one compares some aspects of designing, drawings generation, communication, collaboration etc. So where is the BIM heading to when the world of Information Technology (IT) is heading towards Artificial Intelligence (AI).
+BIM over the last decade and a half has totally transformed the construction industry.
+The way construction industry worked during 1990’s and the way it works now is totally a contrast when one compares some aspects of designing, drawing generation, communication, collaboration, etc. So where is BIM heading to when the world of Information Technology (IT) is heading towards Artificial Intelligence (AI).
 Is ‘BIM’ an ‘AI’ or can it be ‘AI’?

 So, does BIM have any of these qualities to satisfy the claim an AI?

 BIM being a process by itself cannot qualify to be an AI process as a whole.
 However, BIM within itself has many components that are AI, maturing to be AI, contributing to AI and can become a total AI.
 A few observations on the existing AI in construction industry through BIM.

 - Probably most of us know about user gravity controls, a very useful aspect of popular BIM Walkthrough/Visualizations Tools like Navisworks, BIMx etc. This tool can detect the building horizontal components and give the user the feel of standing on ground and realistic eye-view sight.
 There has been much advancement in this recently, wherein the tools can simulate the movement on ramps and stairs.
 Now that we have been seeing this on a monitor for a while now, we might not have found it great.
 The same when seen through AR & VR (Augmented & Virtual Reality) applications can simulate the experience of being on AI.
 Imagine sliding on a huge ramp under construction wearing AR goggles and watch the yet to be built Virtual Building.
 It sounds awesome.
 Yes probably just a few years away when this might be a reality.